gennaro-tedesco/archimede/README.md

 ```

 ## Usage
-Many flags allow to customise the output: see `archimede --help` for full details or examples below
+Various flags allow to customise the output: see `archimede --help` for full details or examples below

 | flag      | description                               | default
 |:--------- |:----------------------------------------- |:-------